Lisa M. Nunn, PhD

 Associate Professor, Sociology

 Lisa Michele Nunn joined the Department of Sociology at the University of San Diego in 2009.
-Professor Nunn teaches largely in the Department’s Community, Urbanization, and Culture concentration.
+Professor Nunn teaches largely in the Department’s Social Justice concentration.
 Her research areas include: Sociology of Education; Organizations; Cultural Sociology; Gender and Sexuality; Identity; Visual Sociology; and Social Psychology.

 Professor Nunn earned her B.A. in Literature and Theater from Whittier College in 1997.
 She earned her M.A. in Sociology in 2005 and her Ph.D. in Sociology in 2009 from the University of California, San Diego.

 Scholarly and Creative Work

-Professor Nunn’s book Defining Student Success: The Role of School and Culture is coming out in 2014 with Rutgers University Press.
-The book investigates how both schools (organizations) and students (individuals) refine and adapt cultural ideas about academic success, and how this process perpetuates existing social inequality in educational attainment.
+Professor Nunn’s book, Defining Student Success: The Role of School and Culture (2014 with Rutgers University Press), investigates how both schools (organizations) and students (individuals) refine and adapt cultural ideas about academic success, and how this process perpetuates existing social inequality in educational attainment.
 From the same research project, Professor Nunn published “Classrooms as Racialized Spaces: Dynamics of Collaboration, Tension, and Student Attitudes in Urban and Suburban High Schools” in the journal Urban Education.

-Professor Nunn teaches Introduction to Sociology, Quantitative Methods, and upper-division courses in the Community, Urbanization, and Culture concentration, including: Social Institutions, Sexuality and Borders, and Sociology of Education.
+Professor Nunn teaches Introduction to Sociology, Quantitative Methods, Social Institutions, Sexuality and Borders, Education and Incarceration (co-taught with Professor Fritsvold), and Sociology of Education.